You are contacting

 Further, Mr Nissen QC said that in any event, PRB’s challenge to the reasonableness of the fees by relying on the quantum of fees incurred by a different adjudicator presiding over a similarly contested adjudication, would not have succeeded.
 Mr Nissen QC remarked that in adjudication, the adjudicator’s costs can vary considerably and that there was no reason to suppose that different adjudicators will charge the same amount for performing the same adjudication let alone a different adjudication.

 Whilst Croudace ultimately obtained judgment together with an order for indemnity costs, it was undeniably inconvenienced by PRB’s approach.
 Such inconvenience may not have arisen had the Adjudicator directed that PRB pay the Adjudicator direct instead of involving Croudace in the payment process.
-Whilst this would have prevented Croudace having to issue enforcement proceedings, most adjudications contain terms and conditions to the effect that the parties will be jointly and severally liable for the adjudicator’s fees and disbursements meaning they might have been dragged into the proceedings in any event.
-One takeaway is that parties should at the outset look to agree how the adjudicator’s fees will be paid if they are successful/unsuccessful in an attempt to avoid similar situations such as those faced by Croudace in future adjudications.
+Whilst this would have prevented Croudace from having to issue enforcement proceedings, most adjudications contain terms and conditions to the effect that the parties will be jointly and severally liable for the adjudicator’s fees and disbursements meaning they might have been dragged into the proceedings in any event.
+One takeaway is that parties should at the outset look to agree on how the adjudicator’s fees will be paid if they are successful/unsuccessful in an attempt to avoid similar situations such as those faced by Croudace in future adjudications.

 12 August 2020